bpmsoasolutions/jet-komponents/README.md

 # jet-komponents
 Oracle-jet components used in knockout way.
+We try to wrap jet components to register as custom elements.

 ## What is

 This is an utility to create the jet components in a modern philosophy that knockout > 3.2 have out of the box.
 Is the web components inspired idea.

 ## Why